Activity themes

 Quantum technologies are not new, most mobile phones use quantum technologies in their semiconductors, although with new tech advances companies claim to use it for additional security and communication.

-By connecting with scientists working in this field, such as Quantum physicist Adam, or experimental physicist, John, students will be able to find their own connection to quantum technologies, and potentially suggest more.
+By connecting with scientists working in this field, such as Quantum physicist Adam, or experimental physicist, John, students will be able to find their own connection to quantum technology, and potentially suggest more.

 Questions students have asked: